 The image data can be replaced by artificially generated, known test patterns to help interfacing the camera, trouble shooting, and locating faults.
 Five patterns are available.
 They all depend on the selected bit depth.
+The channels operate independently.
+Modes can be selected or switched off individually by using the [ch] parameter.
+If no channel is given, the command applies to all the channels.

 Horizontal patterns ramp either up or up-down within each line with steps that equal the selected camera output bit depth.
 All lines are then equal.
 Vertical patterns perform the same, but in line to line direction.
 All values within each line are then equal.